-The Health Care Spending Account (HCSA) and Dependent Care Assistance Program (DCAP) allow you to pay for certain eligible expenses with pre-tax money deducted from your paycheck on a calendar-year basis.
+The Health Care Spending Account (HCSA) and Dependent Care Assistance Program (DCAP) allow you to pay for certain eligible expenses with pre-tax money deducted from your paycheck on a plan-year basis.
 Please note: funds not spent during the eligible period are lost.
-(See Period of Eligible Expenses below.)
 Each participant is encouraged to carefully calculate the amount he or she elects to contribute each year.
+Lists of eligible expenses, enrollment information and the Flexible Spending Account (FSA) Participant Handbook are available on the MA Group Insurance Commission's (GIC) website, linked above and from the GIC's website.

 Health Care Spending Account